3ab3z/freelance-project/README.md

 # freelance-project
-this project replicates a freelance system using python and .txt files
+# this project replicates a freelance system where a corporation and multiple freelancers are connecting with eachother using python and .txt files